 #18: Hong Kong-style waffle at BB Egg Waffle

 Ice cream in a waffle.
 Pick from the dozen ice cream flavors to add to your waffle: chocolate king, mango, green tea, vanilla, cookies and cream, peppermint chocolate, coconut, yakult (recommended) – all for $22 HKD!

 Spam is a staple in the Pacific and Pololi features its classic Spam Musubi that everyone can’t get enough of.
 It’s sushi rice seasoned with soy sauce, wrapped in toasted seaweed.
 Stuff yourself with this favorite as it’s only $20 HKD each!

 Pololi is located at G/F., 35-39 Graham Street, Central.
 Open from Monday to Friday, 11:30 am – 9:00 pm; closed on Saturdays and Sundays.

 #20: Chicken wings set at Chicken Wings Mountain

-One of a kind chicken wings dressing: rose, wasabi and lime, salted lemonade – Chicken Wings Mountain’s wings set of 4 is at $38 HKD and 6 at $48 HKD.
+One-of-a-kind chicken wings dressing: rose, wasabi, and lime, salted lemonade – Chicken Wings Mountain’s wings set of 4 is at $38 HKD and 6 at $48 HKD.
 There’s even a party set of 120 pieces of chicken wings for $780 HKD!
-Most recommended is the wasabi and lime but trying all of the flavors won’t hurt.
+Most recommended are the wasabi and lime but trying all of the flavors won’t hurt.